oblac/jodd-site/content/db/2+dbquery.md

 ## SqlTypeManager and setObject()

 `DbQuery` provides new method `setObject()` for setting objects of unknown type as parameters.
 For that purpose, `DbQuery` must resolve the way how to handle provided type and to invoke correct setter method.

-*Db* has one central point for resolving sql types from object types:
-`SqlTypeManager`, manager for all kind of different `SqlType`s.
+*DbOom* has one central point for resolving SQL types from object types: `SqlTypeManager`, manager for all kind of different `SqlType`s.
 Each `SqlType` defines how a type is set and get from the database.
 There is a large amount of already defined types, however, it is easy to add new and more complex ones.

-## Using factories

-It is a good practice to use factories (i.e. factory pattern) for creating various flavors of `DbQuery` objects, instead of direct instantiation.
-Moreover, when using factories it is possible to wrap the process of `DbQuery` creation, either manual or with aspects.

 ## Auto-generated columns

-`DbQuery` supports auto-generated columns.
-Usage is plain and simple:
+`DbQuery` supports auto-generated columns:

 ~~~~~ java
     // Example #1: